CREDIT/DEBIT CARD AND PAYPAL PAYMENT OPTIONS

 PayPal has been around for years - maybe decades actually.
 It began as a service linked to eBay to facilitate payments for the purchase of products on that website.

-NOTE - with this service, I will never see the card information - I only will get a notice that I have received a payment.
+NOTE - with this service, I will never see the card information - I only will receive a notice that your payment has been made.

-Just be sure in the COMMENTS section of the payment screen to include your NAME and the INVOICE NUMBER.
-I often have several invoices for different clients each month with the same charge - so trying to match a payment with a client could be a challenge.
+Please be sure in the COMMENTS section of the payment screen to include your NAME and the INVOICE NUMBER.
+Occasionally, I will have several invoices for different clients with the same charge - so trying to match a payment with a client could be a challenge.

 If you would like a PayPal invoice, simply e-mail me and I will send you one usually within 24 hours.